Applications and Approvals

 You should submit a final report when:

-- You no longer plan to contact participants for data collection or to verify their contributions to the research.
+• you no longer plan to contact participants for data collection or verification, and

 Report a research related complaint here

-Adverse events are any unfavourable occurrences, outcomes or responses that affect your research participants, yourself, or the reputation of your institution.
+Adverse events are any unfavourable occurrences, outcomes or responses that affect your research participants, yourself as a researcher, or the reputation of your institution.

 Examples of adverse incidents are physical harm, psychological distress, confidentiality breaches, data loss, or property damage.

-A serious adverse event has significant health impacts including death, life-threatening situations, hospitalisation or persistent/significant disability.
+A serious adverse event is one that has significant health impacts, such as death, life-threatening situations, hospitalisation or persistent/significant disability.

-- For serious incidents, report within 72 hours of the event.
-If you are not sure how serious the incident is, contact the Ethics Office or call for advice.
+• Serious adverse events: Report within 72 hours of the event.
+If you are uncertain about the severity, contact the Ethics Office or call immediately for advice.

-- For clinical trials of unapproved goods, follow the TGA's expedited reporting framework: Report a problem or side effect.
-Therapeutic Goods Administration (TGA) and follow the NHMRC's guide to safety monitoring and reporting in clinical trials involving therapeutic goods.
+Clinical trials of unapproved goods: Follow the TGA’s expedited reporting framework Report a problem or side effect.
+Therapeutic Goods Administration (TGA) and the NHMRC’s Safety monitoring and reporting in clinical trials involving therapeutic goods.

-- You should also encourage your research participants to report any incidents to you or the Ethics Office directly.
+Researchers should also encourage participants to report any concerns or incidents directly to them or to the Ethics Office.

-For more information on how to define and manage adverse incidents in clinical trials, please refer to ICH Guideline for Good Clinical Practice.
+For more detailed guidance on clinical trial reporting, refer to the ICH Guideline for Good Clinical Practice.

 An ethics breach is any violation of the approved ethics protocol that impacts the acceptability of your research.
 Ensure you report all breaches to the Ethics Office promptly via IRMA.